 We offer complete end-to-end solutions for spatial phenotyping, designed to serve the unique needs of our customers in the discovery, translational and clinical markets.
 The PhenoCycler, is an ultra-high parameter and cost-effective platform ideally suited for discovery high-plex research.
-The Phenolmager platforms, which includes the Fusion instrument and HT instrument, provide high-throughput scalable solutions with the automation and robustness needed for translational and clinical applications.
-Furthermore, the PhenoCycler and the Phenolmager Fusion can be integrated into a combined system, the PhenoCycler-Fusion, to enable spatial discovery at scale by providing significant improvements in the speed of the workflow.
+The PhenolImager platforms, which includes the Fusion instrument and HT instrument, provide high-throughput scalable solutions with the automation and robustness needed for translational and clinical applications.
+Furthermore, the PhenoCycler and the PhenolImager Fusion can be integrated into a combined system, the PhenoCycler-Fusion, to enable spatial discovery at scale by providing significant improvements in the speed of the workflow.
 Our portfolio of products offer seamless and integrated workflow solutions for our customers, including important benefits such as flexible sample types, automated sample processing, scalability, comprehensive data analysis and software solutions and dedicated field and applications support.
 With these platforms, our customers are performing spatial phenotyping to further advance their understanding of diseases such as cancer, neurological and autoimmune disorders, and many other therapeutic areas.

-For the three months ended March 31, 2024 and 2023, revenue from North America accounted for approximately 55% and 55% of our revenue, respectively.
+For the three months ended March 31, 2024 June 30, 2024 and 2023, revenue from North America accounted for approximately 55% 62% and 55% 59% of our revenue, respectively.
+For the six months ended June 30, 2024 and 2023, revenue from North America accounted for approximately 59% and 57% of our revenue, respectively.

-We generally outsource our production manufacturing and distribution of our instruments and a majority of our reagents.
+We generally outsource our production manufacturing and distribution of our instruments and a majority some of our reagents.
 Design work and prototyping are performed in-house before pilot manufacturing and production are outsourced to third-party contract manufacturers.
-We use one contract manufacturer to produce our Phenolmager and PhenoCycler instruments, and a second to produce some of our reagent kits.
+We use one contract manufacturer to produce our PhenolImager and PhenoCycler instruments, and a second to produce some of our reagent kits.
 Additionally, we have made investments in our infrastructure and manufacturing facilities to support strategic in-house manufacturing as it relates to our critical and high-complexity proprietary reagents.
 The contract manufacturers of our systems and reagent kits are located in the United States and Asia.
 Certain of our suppliers of components and materials are single source suppliers.

 As of the date of this Quarterly Report on Form 10-Q, we have financed our operations primarily from the issuance and sale of our equity securities, borrowings under our long-term debt agreement, and revenue from our commercial operations.
 We have incurred net losses in each period since our inception in 2015.
-Our net losses were \$23.5 million and \$18.8 million for the three months ended March 31, 2024 and 2023, respectively.
+Our net losses were \$23.5 million \$13.1 million and \$18.8 million \$20.8 million for the three months ended March 31, 2024 June 30, 2024 and 2023, respectively.
+Our net losses were \$36.6 million and \$39.6 million for the six months ended June 30, 2024 and 2023, respectively.
 We expect to continue to incur operating losses for the foreseeable future.
 However, we plan to continue to grow our business while improving results of operations in an effort to achieve cash flow positivity, as we: